 BIT OR ATTACKED BY DOG MN ATTORNEYS

 A dog owner in Minnesota is liable for injury caused by their pet.
 In some states, there is only liability if the owner knew the dog had a tendency to bite.
-However, other states, including Minnesota, have laws making the owners liable whether or not they knew the dog had a tendency to bite.
-Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others individual dogs can be designated as vicious.
+However, other states, including Minnesota, have laws making the owners liable whether or not they knew the dog had a tendency to bite or had bitten someone before.
+Some states and municipalities have “breed specific” statutes that identify breeds such as pit bulls as dangerous; in others like Minnesota, individual dogs can be designated as vicious.

 Dog Owners’ Liability: There are three kinds of law around the county that impose liability on owners: